 BS in Fire Science

-The Fire Science major concentrates on the analysis of fire vulnerabilities to reduce losses of life and property in the public and private sectors.
-It prepares students for careers as fire safety specialists, managers, consultants and entrepreneurs.
+The Fire Science major concentrates on analyzing fire vulnerabilities to reduce losses of life and property in the public and private sectors.
+It prepares students for careers as fire safety system designers, managers, consultants, and entrepreneurs.

 You will: